phpMussel/phpMussel/_docs/readme.vi.md

 - Has no influence in CLI mode.

 "cleanup"
-- Unset script variables and cache after execution.
-If you're not using the script beyond the initial scanning of uploads, should set to yes, to minimize memory usage.
-If you're using the script for purposes beyond the initial scanning of uploads, should set to no, to avoid unnecessarily reloading duplicate data into memory.
-In general practise, it should probably be set to yes, but, if you do this, you won't be able to use the script for anything other than scanning file uploads.
+- Unset variables and cache used by the script after the initial upload scanning?
+False = No, True = Yes [Default].
+If you -aren't- using the script beyond the initial scanning of uploads, you should set this to `true` (yes), to minimize memory usage.
+If you -are- using the script beyond the initial scanning of uploads, should set to `false` (no), to avoid unnecessarily reloading duplicate data into memory.
+In general practice, it should usually be set to `true`, but, if you do this, you won't be able to use the script for anything other than the initial file upload scanning.
 - Has no influence in CLI mode.

 "scan_log"